mooseyscountrygarden.com » Garden Articles » Garden Articles 2001« Stripes And Spots | Repetition »

 Stumpy in the grass

-But most of all I can see the beauty of an outside border instantly transferred to a lasting pictorial record, to gaze at later that day.
-With spring blossom I can capture the beginning of the heat, with snow I can remember the cold.
+I love the immediate rewards of the digital camera.
+The beauty of an outside border is instantly transferred to a lasting pictorial record, which I can gaze at later that day.
 But what to do with these heart-warming gardening records?
 Someone who loses plant labels, who always gets seedlings mixed up, and who forgets the contents of mail orders does not sound like a good cataloguer and filer of thousands of photographs.
 I could end up living all my garden dreams gazing at static images of beauty, while the rather more upwardly mobile weeds are left to grow in peace.

 I must take some photos of the roses before the sun gets too hot...